A Short Guide To Booking Your Ski Holiday

 Check out is usually by 10am, so if you have chosen a late flight home then just be aware that you will have to wait in resort for several hours before you transfer arrives to pick you up.
-Once again, as long as you are prepared for this then you can store your bags and maybe go skiing for the morning
+Once again, as long as you are prepared for this then you can store your bags and maybe get some early morning skiing in.

 We always recommend booking your ski passes with your accommodation.
-It means that we can pre book everything for you and all you need to do is hand over the voucher at the ski pass office and you will get your ski passes which saves a lot of hassle.
-Our ski pass deals are set to 6 days online, if you require more of a bespoke arrangement then please give us a call.
+It means that we can pre-book everything for you and all you need to do is hand over the voucher at the ski pass office and you will get your ski passes, which saves a lot of hassle.
+Our ski pass deals are set to 6 days online, if you require more of a bespoke arrangement then please let us know!

 No need to fill out any forms asking you about height/weight etc. The staff will take care of the entire fitting in the shop

-Most accommodation will not be available to check in to until 5pm on the day you arrive in resort.
-Quite often you can get the keys earlier than this but please bear in mind that you may have to wait.
-It is best to find somewhere to store your bags at your accommodation if you do find yourself having to wait and then going to get an equipment hire and ski passes that you may have already booked.
+Most accommodations will not be available for check-in until 5 pm on the day of your arrival, but we often recommend asking if you can get the keys earlier than this on the off chance the room is ready.
+Please bear in mind that there is no guarantee of this and you may have to wait.
+Due to this, it is best to be prepared, find somewhere to store your bags (Maybe at your accommodation, as most offer this service) and plan to get your pre-booked equipment hire and ski passes while you wait.

-In France tourist tax is charged when you check in.
-This will be approx €6-8 per person.
-Each passenger is responsible for paying their own tourist tax.
-In some accommodation this may have already been paid on your behalf by Get me to the Alps, but in most cases you will have to pay it when checking in.
+In France, the tourist tax is charged when you check-in, this will be approximately €6-8 per person.
+Each passenger is responsible for paying their own tourist tax, however, in some accommodations, this may have already been paid on your behalf by Get me to the Alps, so please ensure you read your paperwork carefully to check if this is the case.